← View all articles 13 Jul 2023

 Now, let’s move on to the European Travel Information and Authorization System (ETIAS).
 What is it and how does it work?

 Basically, you can view the new European Travel Information and Authorisation System as a copy of the U.S. ESTA procedure, which determines the eligibility of visitors to travel to the United States under the Visa Waiver Program.
-Similarly, ETIAS will affect people travelling from visa-exempt countries to any of the current EU Schengen member states, the four EFTA countries, the future Schengen countries (such as Bulgaria, Croatia, Cyprus, and Romania), or the European microstates with open borders.
+Similarly, ETIAS will affect people travelling from visa-exempt countries to any of the current EU Schengen member states (or Cyprus), the four Schengen Associated Countries (Iceland, Lichtenstein, Norway, and Switzerland), or the European microstates with open borders.
 The visa-free travellers will be obliged to apply online for an ETIAS travel authorisation.

 What will the ETIAS procedure look like?